All articles

 • You need sub-50ms p95 latency at high QPS

-• You want serverless scaling
+• You want serverless scaling and hybrid search baked in

 Cost: one extra API call per query.
 Latency: +100–300ms.
-Worth it.
+Often worth it.
+Sometimes not.

 Hybrid search — don't skip this